 Beware: lowering your price too often can send the wrong message to buyers, and scheduling too many open houses can signal desperation.
 FSBO open houses come with their own challenges, as you'll want to stay out of the buyers' way and remain objective about questions or criticism.

 If this process seems too confusing and you're worried about accidentally creating red flags — and potentially losing a bunch of money — you should consider a qualified, low-commission agent.

 Our friends at Clever can match you with experienced local agents who can get you on the MLS, make your listing stand out, and help sell your home for its maximum value.
-There's no obligation or upfront hidden fees, and you'll only pay 1% or $3,000 if your home sells.
+There's no obligation or hidden fees, and you'll only pay 1% if your home sells.

-You'll want to entice buyers by providing specific information about your home and the area.
+You'll want to entice buyers by writing a compelling description of your home and the area.
 Paint a picture of a home that buyers are excited to find, and try and spice up the language.